 Nicole states, candidly, that people don't love changing systems.
 She’s right--these transitions are often met with hesitancy.
-She explains, however, that "G Suite is really elegant and easy to use, both on a basic level and on a higher level that isn’t too difficult to wrap your head around."
+She explains, however, that "Google Workspace is really elegant and easy to use, both on a basic level and on a higher level that isn’t too difficult to wrap your head around."

 Life with Google, Zoho, & Cloudbakers

 The PEG team's favorite features thus far have been Chrome Profiles, Google’s file sharing, and Google Hangouts.
 Coming from Office 365, the file sharing capabilities of Google Workspace are far superior.
 The PEG team is finally able to collaborate team-wide on documents, confident that everyone is editing the same, up-to-date version.
 They have also enjoyed the ease with which one can access Hangouts from their email interface.
 It’s built right in, seamlessly, which is a huge incentive to hop on a video call whenever you need to connect.

 As for Zoho, Nicole notes that they are finally coming to understand its full capacity.
 Their sales staff is utilizing the CRM tools much more than before (and doing so correctly!) and the mobile app is much more functional now.
 This allows their Forage Managers to travel confidently, knowing their valuable sales and client information is readily accessible on-the-go.